fabiograsso/WIC-Lab-Milan-202312/004-workflows.md

    ![](images/006-1/image24.png)

-## Additional prerequisites
+## Create Okta Users

-1. An existing user (that will represent the manager user) in Okta and Office 365 **where the username in Okta and in O365 are the same (the user’s email address)**.
+1. Create a user (that will represent the manager user) in Okta and Office 365 **where the username in Okta and in O365 are the same (the user’s email address)**.

    The manager user’s email address needs to point to a valid email address and have the appropriate Office 365 licenses so that the manager can get the email notifications as part of the flow.